 The Furka Pass is one of Switzerland’s highest, and most beautiful mountain passes.
 The highest point of this scenic road is at 2436m above sea level and marks the border between the two Swiss Cantons Uri and Valais.
-A slow travel trip over these winding mountain roads is a must-do road trip in Switzerland and can be done from approximately June to October.
+A Furka pass road trip over these winding mountain roads is a must-do in Switzerland.
+It can be done from approximately June to October.

 Travelling on the highway can be quite boring.
-If you choose the alternative routes, going over the Swiss mountain passes, you get to see so much beauty that the trip itself is already worth it!
+If you choose to go over the Swiss mountain passes, you get to see so much beauty that the trip itself is already worth it!
 ‘Travel is about the journey, not the destination’, a famous travel quote which is definitely true for Swiss mountain passes!
 Take your time for this trip; we wanted to stop at so many places to take photos!

-We went over the Furka Pass in summer, when driving back to Geneva from our holiday in Flims, Graubünden.
+We did our Furka pass road trip in summer, when driving back to Geneva from our holiday in Flims, Graubünden.
 The Furka Pass is close to other Swiss scenic mountain roads, so depending from where you start, you may have it combined with the Susten Pass, Oberalp Pass or the Grimsel Pass.

 The Furkapass starts in Andermatt, and finishes in Gletsch in the region Obergoms in the Valais, or the other way around of course.

 Realp and Tiefenbach